Nu Xform

 Privacy Policy

-NUXFORM LIMITED - Privacy NOTICE BACKGROUND: Nuxform Limited understands that your privacy is important to you and that you care about how your personal data is used.
-We respect and value the privacy of everyone who visits this website, nuxform.com (“Our Site”) and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.
+NU-XFORM LIMITED - Privacy NOTICE BACKGROUND: Nu-xform Limited understands that your privacy is important to you and that you care about how your personal data is used.
+We respect and value the privacy of everyone who visits this website, nuxform.com (“Our Site”) and we do not collect personally identifiable information.

 1. Definitions and Interpretation